Playbook

 How RetentBase supports that workflow

-Most SaaS teams already collect churn evidence somewhere.
-The problem is that it stays split across cancellation flows, billing tools, CRM notes, support systems, and spreadsheets.
-RetentBase is designed to give that evidence one structured review workflow.
+RetentBase is a cancellation review system for subscription SaaS teams.
+It gives the team a hosted cancellation flow, churn issue detection, and a decision queue for repeat cancellation reasons.
 RetentBase gives this playbook a working home: one place to capture churn signals, review them with the right people, assign decisions, and follow up in the next cycle.

 RetentBase helps your team run a weekly churn review, assign owners, and check whether the last fix changed the pattern you cared about.